 DOE anticipates making awards that will run for up to 24 months over two budget periods.
-The first budget period, anticipated to begin April 11, 2016, will cover a period of 12 months.
-Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
-For sequential Phase II awardees whose initial Phase II project period extends beyond April 2016, the first budget period of the Sequential Phase II award will commence upon completion of the initial Phase II project period provided.
-A sequential Phase II award may not overlap with an initial Phase II award and must start by September 1, 2016.
+The first budget period, anticipated to begin April 10, 2017, will cover a period of 12 months.
+Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, availability of funds, and compliance with the terms and conditions of the award.
+For sequential Phase II awardees whose initial Phase II project period extends beyond April 2017, the first budget period of the Sequential Phase II award will commence upon completion of the initial Phase II project period provided.
+A sequential Phase II award may not overlap with an initial Phase II award and must start by September 1, 2017.